bradford-hamilton/Ruby-On-Quails/guides/source/active_record_callbacks.md

 throw :abort
 ```

 WARNING.
-Any exception that is not `ActiveRecord::Rollback` or `ActiveRecord::RecordInvalid` will be re-raised by Rails after the callback chain is halted.
+Any exception that is not `ActiveRecord::Rollback` or `ActiveRecord::RecordInvalid` will be re-raised by Quails after the callback chain is halted.
 Raising an exception other than `ActiveRecord::Rollback` or `ActiveRecord::RecordInvalid` may break code that does not expect methods like `save` and `update_attributes` (which normally try to return `true` or `false`) to raise an exception.

 Relational Callbacks
 --------------------